Dr. Robin Waugh

 The Genre of Medieval Patience Literature: Development, Duplication, and Gender.
 Palgrave Macmillan.
 The New Middle Ages Series (2012).

-Editor, with Peter Loewen (Rice University), of Mary Magdalene in Medieval Culture: Conflicted Roles.
+Editor, with Dr. Peter Loewen (Rice University), of Mary Magdalene in Medieval Culture: Conflicted Roles.
 Routledge.
-Routledge Studies in Medieval Literature and Culture (forthcoming)
+Routledge Studies in Medieval Literature and Culture (2014).

 Editor, with Dr. James Weldon, of The Hero Recovered: Essays on Medieval Heroism in Honor of George Clark.
 Western Michigan University Press/ Medieval Institute Publications (2010).